Rokasl/CS408_project/report/source/09_chapter_2.md

 ## [Shonky](https://github.com/pigworker/shonky)

-Shonky is untyped and impure functional programming language created by Conor McBride.
-The key feature of Shonky is that it supports local handling of computational effect, using the regular application syntax.
+Shonky is an untyped and impure functional programming language created by Conor McBride.
-This means one process can coroutine many other subprocesses.
-In that sense it is very similar to Frank, just without type support.
+The key feature of Shonky is that it supports the local handling of the computational effect, using a regular application syntax.
+This means that a single process can coroutine multiple other sub-processes; apart from the fact that it does not have type support, it is very similar to Frank.
 Its interpreter is written in Haskell, although it has potential to be ported to JavaScript or PHP to support web operations.

-In the context of the project Shonky language data structures are used by the Abstract Machine, in Chapter 5 it is explained in great detail of how exactly were they used and for what purpose.
+In the project, Shonky language data structures are used by the abstract machine;
+**Chapter 5** covers in detail both how and why they are used.
 However, Shonky interpreter is completely scrapped and is only used as a reference in solving any Abstract Machine or Compiler difficulties.

 ## [Frankjnr](https://github.com/cmcl/frankjnr)

-Frankjnr is an newest implementation of Frank functional programming language described in "*Do be do be do*" [@FrankPaper] paper.
-Frankjnr has a parser for Frank syntax, thus the user is able to use Frank to write expressions.
-After parsing Frank code it performs type check and other necessary operations followed by compilation to Shonky supported data structures which are then used by Shonky interpreter to run Frank.
+Frankjnr is the newest implementation of Frank functional programming language described in “*Do be do be do*” [@FrankPaper] paper.
+Frankjnr has a parser for Frank syntax, thus allowing the user to utilize Frank in writing expressions.
+After parsing Frank code it performs a type check and other necessary operations followed by a compilation to Shonky-supported data structures, which are then used by Shonky interpreter to run Frank.

 ## [Vole](https://github.com/pigworker/Vole)

-Vole is lightweight functional programming language implemented by Conor McBride.
-It has its own compiler and matching two interpreters.
+Vole is a lightweight functional programming language implemented by Conor McBride.
-One abstract machine is written in Haskell and provides opportunity to run compiled Vole programs on the local environment.
+It has its own compiler and two matching interpreters.
+One of the abstract machines is written in Haskell and provides the opportunity to run compiled Vole programs on the local environment.
-Other machine is written in JavaScript, therefore it is possible to run Vole programs on the web, there are few working examples in the git repository of Vole.
-It, also, has some support for effects and handlers, so it utilizes the ability to communicate between compiled Vole programs and application front-end on run-time.
+The other machine is written in JavaScript, thus making it possible to run Vole programs on the web.
+There are a few working examples in the git repository of Vole.
+It also has some support for effects and handlers, so it utilizes the ability to communicate between compiled Vole programs and the front-end of applications, on run-time.

-In the context of this project - Vole is a useful resource, because it essentially tries to solve the same problem but for a different language.
-Author had to study Vole, to understand its technical implementation, usage of resources and to expand his knowledge of compilers and abstract machines.
+In terms of its relevance to this project, Vole is a useful resource because it essentially tries to solve the same problem, only for a different language.
+The author had to study Vole in order to understand its technical implementation, along with its usage of resources, while also enhancing his knowledge of compilers and abstract machines.
 Lastly, Vole is used for evaluation purposes as another benchmark comparison.

 ### Development Tools and Languages

-This section will briefly explain used tools and languages and reasoning behind each of them.
+This section will briefly explain tools and languages used, and the reasoning behind each of them.

 ### [Vagrant](https://www.vagrantup.com/)

-Vagrant is an optional tool to create separate development environment for the project.
-It runs on Virtual Box and it is essentially a server on your local computer which you can boot up and work on.
-Furthermore, Vagrant comes with up to date relevant libraries out of the box.
-Therefore, author used it to have clean environment and to avoid installation of software and library management on local machine, thus speeding up development.
+Vagrant is an optional tool which was used to create a separate development environment for the project.
+It runs on Virtual Box and is essentially a server on one’s local computer for booting up and working.
+Vagrant comes with up-to-date, relevant libraries out of the box.
+The author used it to maintain a clean environment and to avoid the installation of software and library management on the local machine, thus speeding up development.

 ### [Webpack](https://webpack.github.io/)

-Webpack is a module builder and it is available as npm package.
-In this project it is used for abstract machine development as it adds wanted flexibility to plain JavaScript, and it compiles everything to a single light JavaScript file.
-The most important feature of *webpack* is an ability to create and export different modules, for example, module could be a function or a variable.
-This allows for improved project structure as user is able to keep JavaScript components in separate files, thus making it easer to develop, maintain and navigate through code.
+Webpack is a module builder and is available as an npm package.
+In this project, it is used for abstract machine development, as it adds desired flexibility to plain JavaScript, and compiles everything into a single light JavaScript file.
+The most important feature of webpack is its ability to create and export different modules; for example, a module could be either a function or a variable.
+This feature allows for an improved project structure as the user is able to keep JavaScript components in separate files, which makes it easier to develop, maintain and navigate through code.

 ### JavaScript

 JavaScript is a client side scripting language.
-In this project output of the compiler is generated in JavaScript, which is then used by virtual machine which is, also, written in JavaScript so that both could cooperate on run time without any further compilations.
+In this project, the output of the compiler is generated in JavaScript, which is then used by the virtual machine, also written in JavaScript, so that both can cooperate on run time without any further compilations.

 JavaScript is used because of its key features.
 Firstly, it has support for functional programming by letting function arguments be other functions.
 Secondly, it is supported by all popular browsers.
-And finally, JavaScript has lots of libraries and features which support web development.
+JavaScript also has lots of libraries and features which support web development.

 ### [Haskell](https://wiki.haskell.org)

-Haskell is a statically, implicitly typed, lazy, standardized functional programming language with non-strict semantics.
-Haskell features include support for recursive functions, data types, pattern matching, and list comprehensions.
+Haskell is a static, implicitly-typed, and standardized functional programming language with non-strict semantics.
+Haskell’s features include support for recursive functions, data types, pattern matching, and list comprehensions.
+Haskell was chosen for compiler development because of its functional language features, such as pattern-matching, efficient recursion, and support for monadic structures.

-Haskell was chosen for compiler development because of its functional language features, like pattern-matching, efficient recursion, support for monadic structures.
-Moreover, "Frankjnr" and "Shonky" are written in Haskell as well, thus, using Haskell would provide easier compatibility with those projects.
+“Frankjnr” and “Shonky” are written in Haskell as well; so using Haskell provides an easier compatibility with those projects.

 ### [Report Markdown](https://github.com/tompollard/phd_thesis_markdown)

-This report adapted the template of markdown developed by Tom Pollard, because of its flexible structure and features, such as support for Pandoc markdown and latex expressions.
-Report is divided into separate source files, which creates strong project structure and every source file is compiled to a single pdf file with compiler powered by *npm*.
+This report adapted the template of a markdown developed by Tom Pollard, because of its flexible structure and features, such as its support for Pandoc markdown and latex expressions.
+The report is divided into separate source files, which produces a cohesive project structure, and every source file is compiled into a single pdf file using a compiler powered by *npm*.

 ### Bash script

 Bash script is a series of command line instructions placed into a single file.
-It is generally used for automation and its being used to build automated test cases in the context of this project.
+It is generally used for automation and, in this project, it is used to build automated test cases.

 ## Conclusion

-Three main related projects are Vole, Shonky and Frankjnr.
-Vole was used as an working example of a solution for similar problem, which got author thinking of different ways to approach the problem.
-Shonky and Frankjnr were used directly, because Frankjnr is the newest implementation of Frank language and it uses Shonky's interpreter for executing Frank programs.
-Therefore, the idea was to take existing Frankjnr and replace the Shonky's interpreter with new compiler and abstract machine which would support web development while keeping Shonky's syntax data structures.
+The main three related projects are Vole, Shonky and Frankjnr.
+Vole is employed as a working example of a solution to address a similar problem, which encouraged the author to experiment with different approaches.
+Shonky and Frankjnr are used directly, because Frankjnr is the newest implementation of Frank language and it uses Shonky’s interpreter for executing Frank programs.
+The intention was to take the existing Frankjnr and replace Shonky’s interpreter with a new compiler and abstract machine, which would support web development while keeping Shonky’s syntax data structures.